lmquan1609/nowater/README.md

 ![gif](https://raw.githubusercontent.com/justanoobcoder/files/master/nowater/nowater.gif)

 ## Attention
-- If you run nowater with loop (-t option) or live wallpaper (-V option), you must kill nowater process before running it again.
+- If you run nowater with loop (-t, -T option) or live wallpaper (-V option), you must kill nowater process before running it again.
 Nowater can be killed by running `nowater -k` or `nowater --kill`.
 - Live wallpaper is cool but your CPU may not like it, so I don't recommend to use it.

 ## Tips and tricks